vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/README.md

 - Runtime version: Select **aws/codebuild/docker:17.09.0** - *This will default to the latest*
 - Image version: **Leave as is**
 - Privileged: **Leave as is** - *You can't actually change anything here.
 In order for to run Docker inside a Docker container, you need to have elevated privileges*
-- Service role: **Existing service role** - *A service role was automatically created for you via CFN*
+- Service role: **New service role** - *A service role was automatically created for you via CFN*
-- Role name: Choose **CFNStackName-CodeBuildServiceRole** - *Look for the service role that has the name of the CFN stack you created previously*
+- Role name: Choose New service role **New service role** that has the name of the CFN stack you created previously*
 - Uncheck **Allow AWS CodeBuild to modify this service role so it can be used with this build project**

 ![CodeBuild Create Project Part 1](images/cb-create-project-1.png)